mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

 	sage: S.is_field()
 	True

-These properties are often determined instantaneously since they built into the definitions of the rings and not calculated on the fly.
+These properties are often determined instantaneously since they are built into the definitions of the rings and not calculated on the fly.

 .. index:: Tab-completion